NeoLorenzo/Agent-Based-Economy-Sim/README.md

 The current version of the simulation is a minimal viable product (MVP) designed to establish the foundational code structure.
 The economic model is intentionally simplistic and relies on several major abstractions that will be replaced in future iterations.

 1.  **Market Mechanism:**
-    *   **Abstraction:** In each tick, households choose a firm to purchase from completely at random.
+    *   **Abstraction:** In each tick, households choose which firm to purchase from based on geographic proximity.
+The simulation calculates the closest firm to each household, and the household shops there exclusively.
+This introduces a basic, yet realistic, constraint to consumer choice.
+    *   **Configuration:** This behavior is controlled by the `enable_proximity_choice` flag in `config.json`.
+If set to `false`, the simulation reverts to the legacy model where households choose a firm completely at random.
-    *   **Limitation:** This model does not include any concept of price comparison, firm reputation, product differentiation, or geographic locality.
-Households are not rational in their purchasing decisions.
+    *   **Limitation:** While more realistic than random choice, this model still lacks more advanced decision-making factors like price comparison, firm reputation, or product differentiation.

 2.  **Labor Market:**
     *   **Abstraction:** At the start of the simulation, each household is assigned to a single firm as its permanent employer.